-Rainy (fall) weather can be a particularly difficult time for drivers, especially if they are less experienced in driving in this kind of conditions (or in general).
+Rainy (fall) weather in Hamilton can be a particularly difficult time for drivers, especially if they are less experienced in driving in this kind of conditions (or in general).
 Nearly half of all traffic accidents – 46% – happen because of wet driving conditions.
 The main problem is not the ponds that are created in the streets whenever it rains, whether it’s a downpour or a sprinkle, but the fact that any kind of damp film between the tires and the road surface can cause the vehicle to “float” or hydroplane.
 This can lead to the inexperienced driver panicking and making a serious mistake which can lead them into an accident.
-Stick with us to see if you have what it takes to drive in the rain and what is the proper way to do it.
+Stick with us to see if you have what it takes to drive in the rain and what is the proper way to do it in Hamilton.

 Hydroplaning (also known as “aquaplaning”) happens when the tires of your vehicle begin to ride on top of standing water instead of the surface of the road resulting in loss of contact with the ground, slippage or even complete loss of control of the vehicle.
 Contrary to most drivers’ beliefs, hydroplaning can occur even when the roads are only slightly damp.
 Whether you are driving in torrential rain or on roads that are still just a little damp from a shower that passed through hours ago, hydroplaning is a very real possibility and something that drivers should try to avoid at all costs.